SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 ### API Requests

-The API requests depend on the payment method you are using when implementing the Payment Link scenario, see [purchase flow][purchase-flow] One-phase payment instruments will not implement `capture`, `cancellation` or `reversal`.
+The API requests depend on the payment instrument you are using when implementing the Payment Link scenario, see [purchase flow][purchase-flow] One-phase payment instruments will not implement `capture`, `cancellation` or `reversal`.
 The options you can choose from when creating a payment with key `operation`